-Hello —
+Hello

-I took the adjacent photo from a rooftop of a multi-storey residential building off Nathan Road in Kowloon, Hong Kong in the summer of 2019.
+I took this adjacent photo from a rooftop of a multi-storey residential building off Nathan Road in Kowloon, Hong Kong in the summer of 2019.
 The lit-up doormat, bright red with gilded traditional script across it, is illuminated beside a loose pair of briefs or pyjama bottoms.
 Although upside down, it reads ‘Welcome’.

 — Charlie Jermyn